Jack-Kin/Jack-Kin/README.md

 * From Shanghai, China.

-* Interested in software systems, distributed systems & high frequency trading.
+* Interested in distributed systems & high frequency trading.

 <h3>Some Course Link</h3>